By Jamaal R. Jones, Esquire and Matt Lester

 Protecting your Practice

 Physicians spend a significant amount of money and devote countless hours to building their practice.
 It’s not always easy to part ways with your practice, but prior to completing the sale you want to make sure that you and your practice are adequately protected.
-No matter the size of your practice, when you are entertaining offers from potential purchasers a well crafted Non-Disclosure Agreement (“NDA”) should be drafted by a healthcare attorney and signed by those potential purchasers.
+No matter the size of your practice, when you are entertaining offers from potential purchasers a well-crafted Non-Disclosure Agreement (“NDA”) should be drafted by a healthcare attorney and signed by those potential purchasers.
 The NDA ensures that any documents or information that they receive during the negotiation process will be returned, destroyed, and kept confidential or else there will be a lawsuit for resulting damages.
 Also, the information gathered during the negotiation practice, such as trade secrets can’t then be used to directly compete with you.
 Once signed the potential purchasers are given access to secure online data rooms, which include financial statements, confidential information memorandum (CIM or pitchbook), and operational statistics.

 What if you own the practice and real property?

 Physicians that also own the practice facility need to prepare for the sale of both their practice and the practice facility.
 Alternatively, if the physician is interested in keeping the practice facility, he or she can lease the space to the buyer of the practice.
-In the leasing agreement, the physician may give the buyer and option to purchase the facility in an amount of time specified.
+In the leasing agreement, the physician may give the buyer and option to purchase the facility in the amount of time specified.
 If the selling physician wishes to remain employed by the purchasing party, remaining a landlord represents a conflict of interest that needs to be addressed.
 Therefore, the selling physician should contract for the sale of the practice facility with the buying party or an independent property management business.

 The following is a list of Legal Considerations for sale of physician practice: